oceanprotocol/docs/discover/faq.md

 <summary>Do other associated marketplaces like Acentrik, BigDataProtocol, and datalatte have any connection to the OCEAN token or Data Farming?</summary>

-Several projects use Ocean-components to power their data marketplaces.
+Several projects use ocean components to power their data marketplaces.
 If these marketplaces are publicly accessible and indexable by Ocean Protocol, they are included in the data farming rewards program.
 If the marketplaces are closed and private, which cannot be indexed and tracked, then assets and activities are not part of the data farming program.

 </details>